hyland-uw/hyland-uw.github.io/src/pages/index.md

 ```
 Here the constant is restoring the lost bits in the exponent due to right shifting it as an integer.
 While we treat the variable `i` as an integer, right shifting it divides by two, giving us an approximation of division of the logarithm of `x` by two.
 In order for that number to make sense as a floating point number, where the exponents are stored in a specific place, we need to restore those bits which were lost.

-The various magic constants, including `0x5f3759df` and `0x5f37642f` all perform the same restoring function, see the high bits `0x5f37`, but are tuned to give especially low errors relative to the restoring constant `0x5F400000`.
+The various magic constants, including `0x5f3759df` (Quake III) and `0x5f37642f` (Chris Lomont) all perform the same restoring function, see the high bits `0x5f37`, but are tuned to give especially low errors relative to the restoring constant `0x5F400000`.
+We might be tempted to call the magic constants optimized and the one used by Blinn naive, but it is better to think of it as didactic.
+With a constant like `0x5f3759df` it is easy to get caught up in the magic of the number and miss its role restoring the exponent.

 There is a fractal of literature in the graphics community stemming from Blinn which takes advantage of this approximation to the logarithm, developing their own magic constants and methods using this affordance.